 Along the right-side of the Zoom window was what seemed like an unending column of people from around the world.
 But instead of all of us “facing” the front of a room, as I figure would be the case in an in-person memorial service, it was almost as if we were in a circle, all facing each other.
 As someone new to memorial services, this was comforting in a way I can’t fully describe.

 Besides these three comforting attributes of my first memorial service, I also noticed plenty of other—perhaps more practical—aspects that I can share.
 After all, without the need for air travel, the memorial was more inclusive to people with disabilities or financial insecurity.
-The family needed no budget for catering or memorial stationary.
+Family members needed no budget for catering or memorial stationary.
 No distracting noises, such as fussy babies, coughing guests or side conversations were heard.
-In fact, I imagine those with hearing aids could hear the memorial service better, thanks to Zoom.
+In fact, I imagine those with hearing aids could hear the memorial service better, thanks to the Zoom app.
 The list goes on, but for me, I think the best feature was the ability for me to turn my camera off, and given that my audio was already on mute, I felt permission to cry and grieve openly.

 What Celebrants and EOL Planners Should Think About for 2020 and Beyond

-This whirlwind of year that is 2020 is certainly changing a lot of the rituals and practices that some of us have come to know and expect.
+This whirlwind of the year that is 2020 is certainly changing a lot of the rituals and practices that some of us have come to know and expect – particularly when it comes to death and dying.
 As for me, I had no memorial service blueprint to follow, nor could I compare this digital experience with one that was in-person.
 So while it’s possible that this digital transition to Zoom could lose or leave out some tangible characteristics of a memorial service, I’m quite relieved and appreciative of all that my first memorial service gave me.

-Finally, it’s also quite clear to me, as someone who works with digital tools and has seen firsthand the sharp turns and rough pivots that organizations are taking to adjust to the new normal, that the hard work of funeral directors, celebrants, end-of-life planners and doulas, and home funeral guides are so very much needed in this unfamiliar landscape.
+Finally, it’s also quite clear to me, as someone who works with digital tools and has seen firsthand the sharp turns and rough pivots that organizations are taking to adjust to the new normal, that the hard work of funeral directors, celebrants, end-of-life planners and death doulas, and home funeral guides are so very much needed in this unfamiliar landscape.
+Coping with loss and the death of a loved one can feel overwhelming under any circumstance.
+Communities around the world now also have to navigate death and dying, and the ensuing stages of grief on an increasingly online platform.

 What about you?

-What has been your experience with virtual goodbye rituals during this global pandemic?
+What has been your experience with virtual end of life rituals during this global pandemic, and its impact on your grieving process?